Early Childhood Education

 - Early Childhood Service of The Correspondence School

 Once you have decided which ECE service you are interested in, arrange a visit so you can ask all the questions you need and get a feel for the service.
 If you like the service, you may want to arrange more than one visit with your child.

 The Childcare Subsidy can help families whose income is below a certain level.
 It contributes to childcare costs.

 For more information, phone Work and Income on 0800 559 009.

 The government subsidises all children who attend ECE.

 The 20 hours free scheme is a higher funding subsidy.
-3, 4 and 5-year old children can go to early childhood education (ECE) services that offer the scheme for up to 6 hours a day, 20 hours a week with no fees.
+3, 4 and 5-year old children can go to an early childhood education (ECE) service or Kōhanga Reo that offers the scheme for up to 6 hours a day, 20 hours a week with no fees.